Peninsula Postgraduate Medical Education

 Responsible Executive or Member

-Dr Andrew Eynon-Lewis, Head of Primary and Community Care Education
+Dr Andrew Eynon-Lewis, Primary Care Dean

 This pack is designed to contain all the necessary information and contact details that General Practice Specialty Trainees will require throughout their training